mamemo/CNN-Semantic-Segmentation/README.md

 ## Future work
 1. Parallel training: Support for training on multiple GPUs.
-2. Multiclass classification: Extending the code for multiple classes instead of binary.
+2. Multiclass segmentation: Extending the code for multiple classes instead of binary.
 3. More hyperparameters: Give more options to you (optimizers, losses, metrics, models).

 ## Author: